VIP SAN FRANCISCO

-VIP-SF is an accelerator open to Penn students and alumni entrepreneurs in the Bay Area who are founders or leaders of an early stage ventures.
+VIP-SF is an accelerator open to Penn alumni and student entrepreneurs in the Bay Area who are founders or leaders of early stage ventures.
 This four-month program runs twice per year, in the fall and in the spring.
 The company must have traction, and the team must be based in the San Francisco Bay Area during their time in VIP-SF.

-- Work with advisors who will help you optimize your startup’s potential
+- Be part of a community of entrepreneurs and advisors who will optimize your startup’s potential.

 - Receive expert advice on how to navigate your startup’s unique challenges and opportunities with one-on-one advising.

-- Connect with a network of entrepreneurial alumni who will inspire and motivate you.
+- Connect with a network of alumni entrepreneurs who will inspire and motivate you.